KonstantinosK88/BigDataRegression/README.md

 # BigDataRegression
-Big Data Regression: Computational Techniques Execution Time Comparison
+We look at Big Data Regression and its Computational Techniques, while also comparing these techinques to see which one is the fastest.